 If you don't want to take a chance on accepting any treatment that even has the slightest chance of not working, then we strongly urge you to keep reading.... because we want you to be able to make an educated decision about the treatment you choose.

-Everyone agrees that it makes sense to remove the cause, rather than to treat the symptoms.
-And you want to be able to remove the cause as comfortably as possible, without having to endure weeks, and possibly months, of ongoing medication - and the inevitable negative side effects.
+Everyone agrees that it makes sense to treat the cause, rather than to treat the symptoms.
+And you want to be able to treat the cause as comfortably as possible, without having to endure weeks, and possibly months, of ongoing medication - and the inevitable negative side effects.

 REMEMBER!
 The main cause of all types of stomach ulcers is Helicobacter Pylori.

-Until our visitors eventually find their way here, most do not know that a safe, yet highly effective natural treatment for H. pylori is now available.
-To date this 100% natural treatment has been used successfully by over 10 000 happy customers since 2006 - with an astounding success rate of over 98%.
+Until our visitors eventually find their way here, most have not yet heard that a safe, yet highly effective natural treatment for H. pylori is now available.
+To date this all-natural treatment has been used successfully by over 10 000 happy customers since 2006 - with an astounding success rate of over 98%.*

 We only promote 100% natural products that have been clinically tested by renowned professionals, and which are proven to be highly effective and completely safe.
 We publish all clinical test results, so you can see the effectiveness of our products before you buy.